Jaecy03/airport-recommendation-system/README.md

 5. **Setup Database (Optional)**
    - Install PostgreSQL
-   - Update database URL in `scripts/ingest_flights.py`
+   - Update database URL in `.env` file

+6. **Prepare Data**
+   - The `sample_data/` directory contains sample files showing the expected data structure
+   - Place your full datasets in the `Data/` directory following the same structure
+   - Or use the provided sample data for testing

 ## 🚀 Usage